OldRacingCars.com

 5. March 705 [2] (William Prout Jr): New to Bill Prout (Ivoryton, CT) and raced in Formula B in 1970.
 At Bryar in October, Prout became the first person to win a race in North America in a March.
 For 1971, Prout repainted the car black, but the first real changes were made to it in 1973, when he updated it to 1973 bodywork.
 In a long career with the car, Prout set the absolute course record at the 1.8 mile course at Pocono in 1971, and set the FA lap record at Bridgehampton in 1974.
 By the end of his five seasons with the car, it had 73B bodywork with a 1974 F2-style nose, but with the nose cut to accommodate a front radiator, and large homemade sidepods.
 Sold to Jack Marsella who raced the unaltered "705/41" in a EMRA Formula B race at Bridgehampton in September 1975, and in a New England Region SCCA Regional at Bryar the following May.
 Subsequent history unknown but eventually the car came into the hands of Charlie Grasso.
 By the time he died, around 2020, the car had sports car bodywork, suggesting it was used in C Sports Racing, but exactly how it had been used remains unknown.
 In December 2021, it was sold to Jeremy Ghent (Lancaster, South Carolina).
 It was identified from its Arch Motors number, but work continues to determine its full history.

-6. Brabham BT29 [46] (Carl Whitney): Allan Lader had raced as part of the Fred Opert team during the latter half of 1970 but in 1971 he returned to running his own car with Pacifico Inc backing.
+7. Brabham BT29 [46] (Carl Whitney): Allan Lader had raced as part of the Fred Opert team during the latter half of 1970 but in 1971 he returned to running his own car with Pacifico Inc backing.
 He again raced a Brabham BT29, his third, and continued his run of excellent results by winning the opening two rounds of the Pro series from pole.
 At the third round, at Mexico City, he crashed heavily and the BT29 was wrecked.
 Lader quickly bought a new Brabham BT35 and the wrecked BT29 frame went via Opert to Carl Whitney and some components from it were salvaged to be used on the Formula C BT29 that he built up for the 1972 season.
 The remains of the wreck were sold (with another wreck) to Ken Duclos to help keep his FB BT29 running.
 Marty Handshy (Ridgefield, CT) then bought both sets of remains from Duclos.
-It is unclear how this car was identified as BT29-46 but a reproduction plate was created at the time of the restoration when the frame was reconstructed by Lime Rock Motors in 1999.
-He retained the car until some time between 2004 and 2007 when it was sold to Shelby Mershon (Springfield OH).
+It is unclear how this car was identified as BT29-46 but a reproduction plate was created at the time of the restoration when the frame was reconstructed by Dave Irwin's Lime Rock Motors in 1999.
+He retained the car until some time between 2004 and 2005 when it was sold by Handshy to Shelby Mershon (Springfield, OH), who raced it at the Vintage GT Challenge at Road America in 2005.
+Sold by Dan Mershon to Joel Quadracci (Hartland, WI/Sussex, WI), who raced it in historic racing from 2009 onwards.

-8. March 722 [20] (Gerald Lieberg): Paul Keeler (Greenwich, CT) raced a #38 white-and-green March 722 in NEDiv SCCA Nationals and some Pro FB races in 1972.
+9. March 722 [20] (Gerald Lieberg): Paul Keeler (Greenwich, CT) raced a #38 white-and-green March 722 in NEDiv SCCA Nationals and some Pro FB races in 1972.
 He was sponsored by Analube, and entered by Gracie Racing Enterprise Ltd of Greenwich, CT.
 Retained for 1973, when Keeler drove the Analube March at Lime Rock in July.
 In 1974 it was raced by Gerald Lieberg (Milford, CT) at a few SCCA races, and at the Watkins Glen Pro race.
 He continued to race the car in New England in 1975, 1976 and 1977.
 For 1978, it was bought from Lieberg by Jimmy Santos (Sunnyvale, CA), and rebuilt by Newman-Dreager to 76B specification.
 He raced it until 1982, and then sold it in April 1983 to Richard Lempe (aka Rick Sutherland).
 Lempe sold it in December 1984 to John Hafkenschiel (Palo Alto, CA), who kept it until January 1996 when it was sold to Keith Lively.
-Sold to a further owner in June 2001.
+Later owner Michael Vanderhurst belives it went from Lively to Tom Morgan in 2003.
+It then moved to Sam Simpson in 2003, and he sold it to Michael Vanderhurst (Saratoga, CA) in 2007.

 Sources